 - Acquia Insight

-Acquia Insight is a subscription service that is deployed to your Drupal site as a Drupal module.
-Insight provides a reporting interface that analyzes your Drupal site and reports to site administrators pertinent security-related data, such as configuration issues, security patch information, and other data to help Drupal administrators identify and action both security and performance-related issues.
+Acquia Insight is a subscription service communicates with your Drupal website using a Drupal module on your website.
+Insight provides a reporting interface that analyzes your Drupal website and reports to site administrators pertinent security-related data, such as configuration issues, security patch information, and other data to help Drupal administrators identify and action both security and performance-related issues.
 Read more about Acquia Insight.

 - Security audits